trebidav/comrade/README.md

 - **User Authentication:** Secure login using Google OAuth, providing users with an API token for subsequent requests.
 - **Skill Management:** Users can have multiple skills, which determine their eligibility to pick up tasks.
 - **Real-Time Location Tracking:** Users can send their GPS location through WebSockets, allowing the app to reflect their current position on a map.
-- **Task Management:** Users can create, view, and manage tasks with specific skill requirements.
+- **Task Management:** Users can create, manage and execute tasks based on skill requirements.
 - **Interactive Map View:** Tasks are displayed on a map, making it easy for users to find and navigate to nearby tasks.